tanglx61/db/README.md

 3. change ```dbpath``` in ```app/config.js```
 5. now you are ready to run, ```node app {arg1} {arg2}```

+NOTE: it's advised to run this on your local database, as data generation could be very very slow over remote network.
+To see how to set up the database locally, see below.

 arg1 | arg2 | description
 -----| ---- | ------------
 -i | | reinitialize and repopulate using predefined values in app/config.js